Long Term Care Insurance

 Please Note that as to any insurance issue involving a substantial amount of money we strongly urge you to speak with an attorney.
 For a free consultation with a lawyer located in the area of your choosing, CLICK HERE.

-Long-term care (“LTC”) insurance reimburses policyholders a daily amount (up to a pre-selected limit) for services to assist them in meeting their personal care needs involving the activities of daily living).
 Most policies provide benefits when the policyholder cannot perform two or three Activities of Daily Living (“ADLs”), including: bathing, dressing, using the restroom, transferring to and from a bed or chair, caring for incontinence, and eating, or if they need supervision because of Alzheimer’s Disease or dementia.

 Some LTC policies provide benefits and support services when a policyholder cannot perform tasks known as Instrumental Activities of Daily Living (“IADLs”), including: housework, managing money, taking medication, preparing and cleaning up meals, shopping for groceries and clothes, using the telephone and communication devices, caring for pets, and responding to emergencies such as fire alarms.